leon-barnard/portfolio/themes/hugo-digital-garden-theme/exampleSite/content/writing/antidote-ux-burnout.md

 ---
 Title: 'The Antidote To UX Burnout is Designing For Users Who Need it Most'
-Draft: true
+Draft: false
 Summary: 'User experience design remains a highly-coveted and relatively satisfying profession.
-But as a long-time practitioner, I’ve started to see, for the first time, a noticeable trend in feelings of burnout and frustration in our field.'
+But I’ve started to see a noticeable trend in feelings of burnout and frustration in our field.'
 Tags: ['ux', 'career']
-Link: '//medium.com/demagsign/the-antidote-to-ux-burnout-is-designing-for-users-who-need-it-most-ae810866a307'
+Link: '//magazine.designmatters.io/the-antidote-to-ux-burnout-is-designing-for-users-who-need-it-most/'
 Date: 2022-04-20
 Source: 'DeMagSign by Design Matters'
-Img: '//miro.medium.com/v2/resize:fit:1400/format:webp/1*dody-6zedm3EJ5h3AgddPA.jpeg'
+Img: '/1*dody-6zedm3EJ5h3AgddPA.jpg'
 ---

 Many of us got into UX because we wanted to make tools and products easier for everyone to use.
 Well-executed user experience design can make technology safer, more affordable, and more accessible.
 The growth of UX came from a combination of its lofty promise and the competitive advantage it brought to companies who invested in it and saw their profits rise.